Moo64c/moo64c.github.io/_posts/2025-03-11-Getting-Used-to-Macs-Developer-Edition.md

 If you are coming from Linux, (or already used to a lot of terminal usage) this mostly allows for more shortcuts to be available inside any terminal emulator (and makes a lot more sense than what Windows is doing for copy pasting in the terminal).
 I believe having `cmd+c/v` instead of the dreaded `ctrl+shift+c/v` for terminals in Linux make a bit more sense, but I'm already biased.

-This was actually the hardest switch for me, due to muscle memory built over the years, and avoiding the Mac keyboard layout where possible (using Windows-like keyboards).
-Even working on a Linux machine for a day and coming back to Mac is still painful - for both sides - after almost six years.
+This was actually the hardest switch for me, due to muscle memory built over the years.
+I am also at fault for avoiding the Mac keyboard layout by using keyboard with the wrong layout.
+Even working on a Linux machine for a day and coming back to Mac is still painful after six years.
+Luckily, I [can easily "fix" Ubuntu](https://askubuntu.com/questions/368437/how-do-i-remap-my-ubuntu-keyboard-shortcuts-to-match-osx) to behave like MacOS.

-## Apple Hates Users as a Policy (or: Using the Finder File Manager)
+## Hating Users as a Policy (or: Using the Finder File Manager)
 The second most painful switch was Finder, the file manager.
-Only five years into working with MacOS, I learned that Finder has `cmd+shift+g` to jump to any folder is all I needed to make it less painful, together with `cmd+1/2/3/4` to change the display layout.
+Five years into working with MacOS I learned that Finder has `cmd+shift+g` to jump to any folder, and it is all I needed to make it less painful, together with `cmd+1/2/3/4` to change the display layout.
 But that leads me to another good point about MacOS for new comers:

  ## ...
 And Hides Keyboard Shortcuts Where Possible
 **You have to manually find the keyboard shortcuts you need.**
-Finding out about keyboard shortcuts in MacOS (without online help) is one of two: opening up menus and looking for the action you need, and if it has a shortcut - it will be greyed out in the menu item to the right, or just going through every possible settings tab and pane you can navigate into (and there are many).
+Finding keyboard shortcuts in macOS without online help involves either opening menus and looking for the action (if it has a shortcut, it will be displayed to the right), or navigating through every settings tab and pane (and there are too many).

 There's no one settings pane and no interactive way to learn what keyboard shortcuts exist.
 The easier method is to [look them up online](https://support.apple.com/en-us/102650).
 Changing anything from at the system-wide level is a straight out pain.
 For example, try to change the spotlight shortcut (`cmd+space`) and see what I mean.